-- a) In January 2016, the ECB launched an inspection into the "Capital position calculation accuracy" of the Group also with regard to Group-wide credit models, with the inspection at UniCredit concluding in May 2016.
-The supervisor notified UniCredit of the assessment outcome, while in December 2016 UniCredit presented to and discussed with the ECB possible measures and deadlines identified by the bank in order to remedy the problems emerged during the inspection, in particular concerning the processes for calculation of capital and of RWA.
+- (i) the assessment outcomes related to "Capital position calculation accuracy".
+In December 2016, UniCredit presented to and discussed with the ECB possible measures and deadlines identified by the bank in order to remedy the problems identified during the inspection, in particular concerning the processes for calculation of capital and of RWA.
 In March 2017, UniCredit received the official notice of the findings from ECB, highlighting also that the impact of the findings was already incorporated into the 2016-2019 Strategic Plan.
-The consequential action plan was sent to the ECB in April 2017. - b) In February 2016, the ECB launched an inspection into the "Management of distressed assets/bad loans", as far as Italy was concerned, with the inspection at UniCredit concluding in May 2016.
-In November 2016 the supervisor notified UniCredit of the assessment outcome, highlighting possible areas for improvement with regard to the organisation, classification, monitoring, recovery, provision policy and management of guarantees, and recommending the Issuer continue the activities undertaken to resolve the ECB's findings.
-The consequential action plan, discussed with the ECB, was sent to the ECB in February 2017. - c) In June 2016, the ECB launched an investigation into Market Risk models, which was concluded at the end of July 2016.
-In March 2017, UniCredit was notified of the findings of the inspection and on 14 April 2017 delivered the action plan to the ECB. - d) In September 2016, ECB launched an inspection into the "IRBB management and risk control system", which was concluded in December 2016.
-In June 2017 UniCredit was notified of the findings of the inspection and on 12 September 2017 delivered the action plan to ECB. - e) In September 2016, ECB launched an inspection into the "Governance and Risk management governance structure and business organisation of the foreign branches of UCB AG", which was concluded in December 2016.
-In July 2017, UCB AG was notified of the findings of the inspection and on 11 August 2017 delivered the action plan to ECB.
+The consequential action plan has been sent to the ECB in April 2017; - the assessment outcomes related to the "Management of distressed assets/bad loans".
+The ECB highlighted possible areas for improvement with regard to the organisation, classification, monitoring, recovery, provision policy and management of guarantees, recommending the Issuer continue the activities undertaken to resolve the ECB's findings.
+The consequential action plan, discussed with the ECB, was sent to the ECB at the end of December 2016; and - (iii) the findings of the analysis of "Remuneration Methods of loans and overdrafts".
+UniCredit's reply and action plan were sent to the Bank of Italy on 15 February 2017.